-A classic negroni with spices has become our new Christmas drink.
+A classic negroni with spices has become our favourite Christmas cocktail since we first came up with the idea during one of the first festive seasons we spent in Cambodia.
 You need a really good reason to mess with a classic negroni recipe and as far as we’re concerned there are few better reasons than Christmas.

-This is the first in a series of festive and seasonal cocktail recipes we’re going to share between now and the New Year.
-We’ve started with our favourite drink, the negroni.
+This is the first in a series of festive cocktail recipes we’re going to share between now and Christmas and the New Year.
+We’ve started with a recipe for our favourite cocktail, the negroni but not just any negroni, a classic negroni with spices recipe for a festive Christmas negroni.

 It was the classic negroni that became our go-to drink – long before we even realised it had taken the world by storm.
 And when we did and bartenders began experimenting, we remained loyal to the classic negroni.
 Nobody needs to mess with a negroni – except at Christmas.